FarmLogs/metrics-statsd/README.md

 A batching [StatsD] reporter for [Coda Hale's metrics library] along with a simple StatsD client and server library.

+** This is a fork of https://github.com/orgsync/metrics-statsd that currently just avoids AOT-compiling the jar so it can be used with versions of clojure other than 1.8 **

 ## Rationale

 There are many implementations of the StatsD protocol, but most send a